ailjia/Birthday-problem/README.md

 p(n) = 1 - p(n')

 The codes provided are to calculate the probability of the birthday problem, given the number of people in the room.
+The easiest way is to solve the problem by recursion.